mrdaly/ColorCode/README.md

 ColorCode is licensed under the MIT license, but this repository also contains dependencies with different licenses.
 See their license files for more information:
 - KenLM: `LanguageModel/kenlm/LICENSE`
 - libcxxwrap-julia: `LanguageModel/libcxxwrap-julia/LICENSE.md`

+## Questions

+If you have any questions about the paper or the code, please email me.
+My email address can be found in the paper.